 THE LAW ON ISOLATED WORK

-As is known, the current legislation - in particular the D. Lgs.
-81/08 – places at the expense of the employer the obligation to assess and prevent all risks to the health and safety of workers, providing them with "the necessary and suitable personal protective equipment".
+As is known, the current legislation - in particular the Law Decree 81/08 – places on the employer the obligation to assess and prevent all risks to the health and safety of workers, providing them with "the necessary and suitable personal protective equipment".

 Such prescriptions, specified by art.
 45 of the D..
 Lgs.
-81/08, have been anticipated since Ministerial Decree n.
+81/08, were anticipated by the Ministerial Decree n.
 388 of the 15 July 2003 which expressly mentioned the need on the part of the employer to provide “a suitable means of communication to quickly activate the emergency system of the National Health Service ".

 At the regulatory level it is useful to remember, Moreover, that in anticipation of the use of man-down devices it is necessary to formalize a privacy agreement company relating to geolocation and the processing of related data.